Type 77 pistol: Ergonomics

 The Type 77 has both a forward blade front sight with a slight taper and a rear, fixed notch.

 The magazine seems to be derived from the Czechoslovakian vz.
 52 and is a single-stacked box magazine that carries seven rounds and is released by a button on the left side of the frame on the trigger guard below the actual trigger.
-A lanyard ring is located at the bottom of the grip.
-The frame is covered by a one-piece plastic wrap-around grip retained by a single screw.
-The grip is marked with a single five-pointed star in a circle on each side.